-Dede Cuumings frequently works as an event producer.
+Dede Cummings frequently works as an event producer.
 Whether it is for grassroots environmental activism, author book launch events, art exhibitions, a cappella concerts, or feature films or documentaries, Cummings shares a passion with her clients for bringing art to life.
-Environmental activism and organizing is a major impetus for Dede, as she feels the click is ticking on climate change, and the time is now to do everything to stop global warming.
+Environmental activism and organizing is a major impetus for Dede, as she feels the clock is ticking on climate change, and the time is now to do everything to stop global warming.
 The “buy local/ride local” mantra is a way of life she hopes will be available and supported by all.
 Here are a few upcoming events Dede is involved in, including her book tour for To Look Out From.